Woodie-W/Woodie-W.github.io/_pages/about.md

 In my view, Artificial Intelligence has achieved superhuman proficiency in specific tasks (e.g., pattern recognition, strategic gaming), their ability in handling complex tasks still falls short.
 The next frontier lies in generalizing these capabilities to the messy, complex real world.
 My wish is to bridge the gap between high-level AI capabilities and real-world applications to truly liberate productivity.
 Specifically, I am interested in:

 - **LLM-based Agents:** Developing agents for complex workflows and environments, stronger reasoning skills and engineering capabilities.
+How to integrate simple models into complex logical scheduling to achieve more complex tasks.
+How to apply agents to specific fields.
-- **Fundamental LLM Capabilities:** Enhancing the core reasoning efficiency and long-context memory of Large Language Models.
+- **Fundamental LLM Capabilities:** Enhancing the core reasoning efficiency and long-context memory of Large Language Models, as well as fine-tuning of large models for specific agent tasks or calling interfaces.
-- **LLM Training Auxiliary:** Facilitating the self-iteration of models through improved training infrastructure, including automated high-quality data processing, synthesis and model evaluation.

 我是 西北工业大学 (NWPU) 计算机科学与技术专业的 23 级在读本科生。